itsneski/lightning-jet/README.md

 # lnd-optimize
-A collection of tools to help Lighting (LND) node operators with rebalancing, fee optimization, htlc analysis and other node management functions.
+A collection of tools to help Lighting (LND) node operators with rebalancing, fee optimization, htlc analysis, and other node management functions.

 ## Prerequisites
 - Install [BalanceOfSatoshi](https://github.com/alexbosworth/balanceofsatoshis) - this includes the prerequisites for Node install.

 ## Installation
 - Run `node genconfig.js` to generate `./api/config.json`
-- Update `./api/config.json` with correct paths for `adminMacaroonPath` and `tlsCertPath`.
-Optional: list expensive nodes to avoid in `avoid` (can be done later)
+- Update `./api/config.json`, set correct paths for `adminMacaroonPath` and `tlsCertPath`.
+On umbrel admin macaroon is typicall located at `~/umbrel/lnd/data/chain/bitcoin/mainnet/admin.macaroon`, tls cert is at `~/umbrel/lnd/tls.cert`.
+Optional: you can list expensive nodes to avoid in the `avoid` section of the config file (can be done later)
 - Run `npm install`

 ## Example commands